-Karen Ageson is the CSA farmer for Farmers on 57th, market garden manager and one of the instructors for the Grow Your Own Food Course.
-She enjoys working with the living soil and the plants that sustain us.
-She especially loves to share the joy of growing, being outside, and eating amazingly alive veggies with CSA members, community gardeners, volunteers, kids and the many urbanites that find themselves in the market garden on any given day (coyotes too!).
+Karen Ageson is the Market Garden Manager & Lead Vegetable CSA Farmer.
+She enjoys working with the living soil and the plants that sustain us, eating amazingly alive veggies and sharing those joys with the community of people who have found their way to that farm.
 Karen has tended the Farmers on 57th Market Garden since breaking ground in 2009.

 A country girl at heart, Farmers on 57th has been an oasis of sanity, connection to the soil, and meaningful community engagement in the midst of a busy life in the city.
 Alongside flowers and vegetables she has raised 2 children in the market garden & is driven to help extend that opportunity to other people looking to connect with their food source, the soil, their community, and the birds, bugs, and bees that share the garden with us.

 Sarah Wenman has been part of Farmers on 57th since the beginning as part of her work advocating for a home-like environment for people with disabilities in residential care.
 She co-leads Garden Club and Community Kitchen.
 Driving her many community building projects is the understanding that sharing locally grown food is pivotal to healthy communities and individuals.